shreyas-rp/Number_Recognition/README.md

 1. **Dataset Loading**: The MNIST dataset is loaded using Keras, consisting of 60,000 training images and 10,000 test images, each of size 28x28 pixels.
 2. **Data Preprocessing**: Images are reshaped and scaled, and labels are one-hot encoded.
 3. **Model Architecture**: A neural network model with two layers is created using Keras.
-4. **Model Compilation**: The model is compiled using the rmsprop optimizer and categorical crossentropy loss.
+4. **Model Compilation**: The model is compiled using the rmsprop optimizer and categorical cross entropy loss.
 5. **Model Training**: The model is trained for 10 epochs with a batch size of 128.
 6. **Model Evaluation**: After training, the model's performance is evaluated on the test dataset and the predictions and actual labels are also shown.